apache/drill/_docs/tutorial/004-lesson2.md

 Note the following features of this query:

   * The CAST function is required for every column in the table.
 This function returns the MapR-DB/HBase binary data as readable integers and strings.
-Alternatively, you can use CONVERT_TO/CONVERT_FROM functions to decode the columns.
-CONVERT_TO and CONVERT_FROM are more efficient than CAST in most cases.
+Alternatively, you can use CONVERT_TO/CONVERT_FROM functions to decode the string columns.
+CONVERT_TO/CONVERT_FROM are more efficient than CAST in most cases.
+Use only CONVERT_TO to convert binary types to any type other than VARCHAR.
   * The row_key column functions as the primary key of the table (a customer ID in this case).
   * The table alias t is required; otherwise the column family names would be parsed as table names and the query would return an error.